freqtrade/freqtrade/docs/configuration.md

 In line with that, if `bid_strategy.price_side` is set to `"ask"`, then the bot will use 101 as buying price.

 Using `ask` price often guarantees quicker filled orders, but the bot can also end up paying more than what would have been necessary.
+Taker fees instead of maker fees will most likely apply even when using limit buy orders.
+Also, prices at the "ask" side of the spread are higher than prices at the "bid" side in the orderbook, so the order behaves similar to a market order (however with a maximum price).

 #### Buy price with Orderbook enabled